strake7/dev.nolansedley.com/content/posts/top1.md

 At first, this seemed arbitrary and a tad of a nitpick.
 Then I recalled a bug long ago, where once upon a time, a unique index constraint was dropped from a table and I spent many hours sifting text to find similar code.
-That is, `TOP 1` is not a replacement for the unique index in performance or in ensuring data integrity.
-Its presence, in this example, can be a danger to future .
+That is, `TOP 1` is not a replacement for the unique index in performance or ensuring data integrity.
+In fact, its presence in such situations is a danger.

-To elucidate, in this example `TOP 1` and `FirstOrDefault()`:
+To elucidate, `TOP 1` and `FirstOrDefault()` in this example:
 1. **Detract from the unique index present on the table** - By implementing these nonequivalent redundancies, the code suggests the data is not actually unique.
 Neither of these statements require unique data!
 The code has